Meditation is mostly about the breath.

 Here are my top tips for helping make meditation an enjoyable experience:

-Frequent short sessions are better than one long session.
+Frequent short sessions may be better than one long session.

 Do It Your Way